Performance of the quantum MaxEnt estimation in the presence of physical symmetries: Introduction

-In this paper, we study the performance of the MaxEnt principle for estimating quantum states which are known to possess symmetries.
-To start with, in Section~\ref{formalism}, we describe how to include the information about symmetries of the state to be estimated.
-In Section~\ref{s:GeneralAlgorithm}, the method is presented in an algorithmic way, so that it can be easily applied in practical situations.
-Its performance is analyzed in Section~\ref{s:NumericalSimulations}, after running numerical simulations of the reconstruction process of a multi-particle quantum system states.
-As concrete examples, thousands of permutationally invariant pure states and Werner states, randomly chosen, were used as statistical samples.
-In addition, we analyze the performance of the method under the presence of noise in the scenario of a photonic implementation.
-Our results show the importance of consider such \textit{a priori} knowledge in order to obtain a substantial reduction in the number of independent measurements that are needed for a reasonable estimation.
-Finally, while discussing the main results and open problems we draw our conclusions in Section~\ref{conclusions}.
+The paper is organized as follows: In Section~\ref{formalism}, we describe how to include the information about the symmetry of the state to be estimated.
+In Section~\ref{s:GeneralAlgorithm}, the MaxEnt method with symmetries constraints is presented in an algorithmic way, so that it can be easily applied in practical situations and combined with other existing estimation techniques.
+Its performance is analyzed in Section~\ref{s:NumericalSimulations}, by numerical simulations of the reconstruction process of different class of three-qubit states.
+We start by characterizing the performance of the standard quantum MaxEnt technique on a sample of arbitrary states randomly chosen.
+This is then compared to its performance on samples of states with a particular symmetry, for which thousands of permutationally invariant states and Werner states, randomly chosen, are used as statistical samples.
+We highlight that, in average, the number of measurements needed for a reasonable estimation of the state grows considerably in the latest cases, i.e., the performance of standard MaxEnt drops off when the source of quantum states is biased.
+Next, we focus on analyzing how the estimation of these states is improved with the use of our algorithm based on the MaxEnt technique with symmetries.
+As symmetric states of particular interest for quantum information, the estimation of three-qubit cat-like states and Dicke states, is also studied in detail.
+In addition, we analyze the performance of the method in the presence of simulated experimental noise and finite statistic, compatible with photonic implementations.
+Finally, after discussing the main results and open problems, we draw our conclusions in Section~\ref{conclusions}.